SlaVistaPL/cr-fake-gemgen/README.md

 # Clash Royale fake gem generator
 A website imitating the fake "gem generator" for Clash Royale game, available open-source for everyone.
 Because why not?
-Unlike another "generators", this one actually utilizes the Clash Royale API for the purpose of searching a player.

 ## A brief description
 Ever since, everyone wanted a legit way to get free gems - a premium in-game currency of Clash Royale game.
 Every generator utilizes a captcha system based on filling out exhausting forms requesting a lot of your personal data.
 This is the first CR gem generator not requesting such actions from you.
 Simply type your UID (could be found in your in-game profile info), type how much gems you want to get and click on "Generate".
 The generator will do its rest!